How to Set Up Payroll: Everything U.S. Small Business Owners Need to Know

 Payroll services are third-party entities that take care of your entire payroll process.

-A payroll service provider usually takes the important employee information provided on Form W-4, any optional deductions, their payment, and compensation information, and handles the rest.
+A payroll service provider usually takes the important employee information provided on Form W-4 or contractor information from Form W-9, employee deductions (if relevant), and payment and compensation information, then handles the rest.

-They’ll calculate gross and net pay for the period, deduct taxes and any other contributions, and file required tax returns.
-They’ll then manage the actual process of paying your employees either by direct deposit or by check.
-And at the end of the year, they’ll take care of filing each employee’s W-2 forms and sending them a copy.
+They’ll calculate gross and net pay for the period, deduct taxes and any other contributions if applicable, and file required tax returns.
+They’ll then manage the actual process of paying your employees or contractors through the preferred form of payment.
+And at the end of the year, they’ll take care of filing each employee’s W-2 and contractor’s 1099 forms and sending them a copy.

 There are a number of good options to pick from when choosing a payroll service provider.
 But the option for you depends largely on your business needs.